 Paybuyer will, initially, have a No Purchase option.

-Paybuyer gives users novel chance payments - each payment is a chance to win a prize, and each payment has an explicit expected value, which is currently set at $1.
+Paybuyer gives users novel chance payments, also called probabilistic payments.
+Each payment is a chance to win a prize, and each payment has an explicit expected value, which is currently set at $.50 or $1.

 These chance payments are similar to, but very different from, conventional sweepstakes entries and lottery tickets.
 As explained below, they're different in such a way that Paybuyer is not required to offer a No Purchase entry option.